NACLab/ngc-learn/docs/tutorials/lesson2.md

 we will name `a` and `b`.
 Leave the `ngclearn/engine/cables/` directory (i.e., `$ cd ../../../`) and create a new file `test_custom_cable.py`.
-Next, go ahead and re-compile ngc-learn so that way it is aware of your new additional calbe in `ngclearn/engine/cables/`:
+Next, go ahead and re-compile ngc-learn so that way it is aware of your new additional cable in `ngclearn/engine/cables/`:

 ```console
 $ python setup.py install